 The question was beautifully answered by writer Ayn Rand in her book Atlas Shrugged which was published in 1957.
 A 1000 pages book “to show how desperately the world needs prime movers and how viciously it treats them” and to portray “what happens to the world without them.
 Atlas Shrugged is one the both in terms of the number of pages with small font and philosophy and is famous for people not finishing the book.

 Our article Is Money Good or Evil?
-Are Rich People Bad, Atlas Shrugged discusses the concept in detail.
+Are Rich People Bad, Atlas Shrugged

 Great feats need time to become a reality.
 As Bezos states, “If you’re not stubborn, you’ll give up on experiments too soon.”
 I will hazard a prediction.